zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

   - certificationDate: `optional(string)` - The date of model certification (rfc3339 encoded), for example 2019-10-12T07:20:50.52Z
   - cdCertificateId: `optional(string)` - Connectivity Standards Alliance certification's certificate ID for the Certification that applies to this record.
 The value of this field is used in the Certification Declaration's `certificate_id` field for products using the VendorID, ProductID and SoftwareVersion in this schema entry. **When provided, must be exactly 19 characters.**
   - reason: `optional(string)` - Optional comment describing the reason of certification
-  - cDVersionNumber: `optional(string)` - CD Version Number of the certification (uint32-parsable string), must be the same as the associated model version
+  - cdVersionNumber: `optional(string)` - CD Version Number of the certification (uint32-parsable string), must be the same as the associated model version
-  - owner: `optional(string)` - Key to sign the transaction
+  - owner: `optional(string)` - Owner of the compliance info record
   - familyId: `optional(string)` - Product family to which the certified model belongs.
 Typical family IDs have the prefix FAM followed by a sequence of alphanumeric characters (e.g. FAM123456).
   - supportedClusters: `optional(string)` - Application cluster IDs supported by the device, as hexadecimal numbers in a comma-separated list.
 For example, for an Extended Color Light (implementing Matter 1.5) this field would contain (at least) 0x0003,0x0004,0x0006,0x0008,0x0062,0x0300.
   - certificationRoute: `optional(string)` - Various certification paths, such as Fully Tested, Certification by Similarity, Family/Portfolio Certification, Certification Transfer etc. Supported values are `fullTested`, `similarity`, `rapid-recert`, `fastTrack`, `ctp`, `family`, and `portfolio`.
 Note that some values could be added or removed in the future.